 Should you add the spider curl exercise to your workout?
 The spider curl is a detailed exercise that explicitly works the short head of the bicep.
 The standard curls often miss or neglect this part of the bicep.
 Also, with this in mind, we recommend adding the spider curl to the end of your routine.

 The main difference between the spider curl and other curls is the degree to which the bicep moves the weight.
 Different angles create different pressure on the muscles.
-Because the bicep is smaller, you can use three sets of 10-15 reps with a 30 to 60-second rest time for optimal muscle gains.
+Because the bicep is more diminutive, you can use three sets of 10-15 reps with a 30 to 60-second rest time for optimal muscle gains.
 A

-Finally, it is essential to state that the tricep is the largest muscle of the arm.
+Finally, it is essential to state that the tricep is the most significant muscle of the arm.
 It is two times larger than the bicep.
 Therefore, you must perform compound lifts like the bench press and dip to get bigger arms.
 Also, you can use compound exercises like pull-ups and chin-ups to work the bicep even more.

 Adopt a good workout program.
 One you might consider is a post-exhaustion workout program.
 The workout program will help you work the spider curl into your workouts without disrupting your overall fitness goal.
 Besides your training, you need a diet, progressive overload, periodization, and a rest and recovery plan to get better results.